 Delay hydration until page load completes

-Cache generic assets and data, including API responses to ensure immediate data retrieval, and reduce bottleneck on back-end systems.
+Cache generic assets and data, including API responses, to ensure immediate data retrieval and reduce bottlenecks on back-end systems.

 Lazy load content below the fold